kaist-ina/es-moe/README.md

-Okay, here's a README for ES-MoE, structured similarly to the StellaTrain README and based on the information from the ES-MoE paper you provided.

----

 # ES-MoE (ICML 2024)

 This repository provides a public version of the ES-MoE implementation, designed for scaling Mixture-of-Experts (MoE) model training beyond GPU memory limits.